Mirrorless cameras are the rage of our age.

-Aimed at smartphone-upgraders rather than dial-loving DSLR fans, the EOS M50 brings a host of firsts for a Canon mirrorless cam: 4K video recording, a vari-angle touchscreen, a silent shutter mode, and its new Digic 8 processor.
+Aimed at the most active photographers amongst us, smartphone users, the EOS M50 packs a host of firsts for a mirrorless cam from the brand: 4K video recording, a vari-angle touchscreen, a silent shutter mode and the new Digic 8 processor.
 Enough reasons to get excited then.
 Question is, are you ready for your first proper camera?

 DESIGN: SIMPLE PLEASURES